 Here is a list of selected publications, with links to online versions included where possible.
 Also, I’m currently hard at work on a novel manuscript (deep breath!).
 Here are some posts about the process.
+If you take the time to read any of the below, many thanks!

 - ‘The Geography of Loss’ in Seizure: Crime issue 5, May 2013, pp. 36-40.
 An elderly woman knows she is growing forgetful, but where is James, her cartographer husband?
 And what is the home-care worker hiding?